-Cover art by Paul Warren
+Cover by Paul Warren

 Blood+Honey